 Winter is here, at least not officially.
 The weather today in Harrisburg is mainly rain but in surrounding communities there is ice and snow.
-Many people will slip and fall and end up with a Pennsylvania personal injury.
-However, there are some ways you can reduce the risk of a Pa. injury accident if you go out in icy conditions.
+Many people will slip and fall and end up needing a Harrisburg personal injury.
+However, there are some ways you can reduce the risk of a injury accident if you go out in icy conditions.

 If you have to go out in icy conditions, you should: